ThibautBremand/ebay-watchdog/README.md

 **Important notes:**
 - You need to use urls with the **Time: newly listed** enabled, e.g. urls ending with `&_sop=10`.
-- You need to use `ebay.com` urls, since the program parses dates and can only parse dates in english.
+- You need to use `ebay.com` or `ebay.co.uk` urls, since the program parses dates and can only parse dates in english.
+It handles both US and UK dates formats.

 Other parameters:
 - `delay`: period, in seconds, between two scrapings.
 Keep it reasonably high.